xiaojieliu123/xiaojieliu123.github.io/_pages/about.md

 Welcome to my personal website!
 I am a Ph.D. candidate in Managerial Economics and Strategy at Northwestern University Kellogg School of Management.
 My research interests include monetary economics, growth, search and information economics.
 In my research, I propose minimalist theory to explain empirically documented phenomena.

-I will be on the 2024-2025 job market.

 Previously, I received Master in Economics summa cum laude from Sciences Po, Paris and B.S. with honors in Electrical Engineering from Fudan University.

 My first name is pronounced Shaw-Jeh.

 Email: xiaojie.liu@kellogg.northwestern.edu

-Phone: 872-806-9278

-I am authorized to work legally in the United States and do not require visa sponsorship.